-US Central Command (CENTCOM) said on Thursday they were “unaware” of an attempted hijacking of a commercial flight out of Kabul during the disastrous Afghanistan withdrawal and evacuation, despite “thoroughly reviewing” and approving an Air Force report published Tuesday describing the incident.
+US Central Command (CENTCOM) said on Thursday they were “unaware” of an attempted hijacking of a flight out of Kabul during the disastrous Afghanistan withdrawal and evacuation, despite “thoroughly reviewing” and approving an Air Force report published Tuesday describing the incident.
 On Friday, CENTCOM deleted the account entirely from the Air Force report.

 CENTCOM spokeswoman LT Josie Lynne Lenny told CNN in a statement Thursday that she is “unaware of any attempt to hijack a plane at Hamid Karzai International airport.”